StackVista/stackstate-docs/setup/cli/cli-sts.md

 The new StackState `sts` CLI provides easy access to the functionality provided by the StackState APIs.
 It can be used for automate using StackState data, configure StackState and to develop StackPacks.

-This page describes the new `sts` CLI.
-This CLI will eventually fully replace the [`stac` CLI](cli-stac.md), however, not all commands are currently supported.
+The new `sts` CLI will eventually replace the [`stac` CLI](cli-stac.md), however, not all commands are currently supported.
 For an overview of the differences and overlap between the new and the old CLI, see the [CLI comparison page](/setup/cli/cli-comparison.md).

 ## Install